JovianHQ/jovian-py/docs/TermsOfService.md

 Each Party hereby represents, warrants and covenants that:

-Ø The party has the legal right and authority to enter into this Agreement and to perform its obligations under this Agreement;
+- The party has the legal right and authority to enter into this Agreement and to perform its obligations under this Agreement;

-Ø The party will comply with all applicable legal and regulatory requirements applying to the exercise of the party's rights and the fulfilment of the party's obligations under this Agreement; and
+- The party will comply with all applicable legal and regulatory requirements applying to the exercise of the party's rights and the fulfilment of the party's obligations under this Agreement; and

-Ø The party has access to all necessary know-how, expertise and experience to perform its obligations under this Agreement.
+- The party has access to all necessary know-how, expertise and experience to perform its obligations under this Agreement.

 **Disclaimer**